shin0biX/shin0biX/README.md

 <div align="center">

-### 💭 *Build.
-Break.
-Understand.
-Improve.*
+### *Still learning.
+Still building.*

+Every project teaches me something new—whether it's a better way to build a system or a better understanding of how one works.

-Thanks for stopping by.
-Feel free to explore my projects and follow my journey.
+**Thanks for stopping by. 👋**

 </div>